 Social e-commerce is developing.
-At present, mainstream social platforms mainly includeMeta's Instagram, Facebook, TikTok, Pinterest, etc.
+Currently, mainstream social platforms mainly includeMeta's Instagram and Facebook, TikTok, Pinterest, etc.

-After sorting out the e-commerce operations of some mainstream social platforms,EMarketer found that Instagram, Facebook and the favorite TikTok of Generation Z are currently in the leading position in innovation; However, Pinterest, Twitter and other platforms are also trying their best to expand their e-commerce functions.
+After sorting out the e-commerce operations of some mainstream social platforms,EMarketer found that in terms of innovation, Instagram, Facebook, and Generation Z's favorite TikTok are currently leading the way; But platforms such as Pinterest and Twitter are also making every effort to expand their e-commerce capabilities.

-Instagram, Facebook and Pinterest have separate "Store" tabs, and sellers can create online stores; TikTok has no special storefront page, but the brand can add a "shopping" label.
+Instagram, Facebook, and Pinterest have separate "Store" tabs, allowing sellers to create online storefronts; TikTok does not have a dedicated storefront page, but brands can add "shopping" tags.

-EMarketer also found that Instagram and Facebook are leading the way in terms of in app checkout and other functions, but TikTok and Pinterest are using their advantages in product discovery to create value for retailers.
+EMarketer also found that Instagram and Facebook are leading in features such as in app checkout, but TikTok and Pinterest are leveraging their advantages in product discovery to create value for retailers.

-Although many platforms provide some form of shopping content, onlyFacebook and Instagram have in app checkout options.
+Although many platforms offer some form of shopping content, currently onlyFacebook and Instagram have in app checkout options.

-In addition, live shopping is increasingly used as a starting point for social commerce.Twitter has started to test the live shopping function.
-Pinterest recently launched Pinterest TV.
+In addition, live shopping is increasingly being used as an entry point for social commerce.Twitter has started testing the live shopping feature.
+And Pinterest recently launched Pinterest TV.

-Nevertheless, sellers are still enthusiastic about the prospect of social commerce.A study by The Harris Poll and Sprout Social found that,Currently73% of enterprises sell through social media, which is expected to rise to 79% in the next three years.
+Nevertheless, sellers are still enthusiastic about the prospects of social commerce.A study by Harris Poll and Sprout Social found that,Currently, there are73% of companies sell through social media, and it is expected that this number will rise to 79% in the next three years.

-EMarketer said that although social e-commerce has not yet become mainstream, it is still a very valuable tool for brand communication.
+EMarketer stated that although social e-commerce has not yet become mainstream, it is still a very valuable tool for brand communication.